mloeffler/wordwrap/README.md

 Stata package wordwrap
 ======================

 Wordwrap is a Stata routing that wraps a string to a specific number of characters.
-What wordwrap does is really just breaking a very long string into pieces and adding new lines.
+What wordwrap does is really just wrapping a very long string into pieces and adding line breaks.
 This might be useful if you are dealing with very long notes below Stata graphs or other stuff.
 No hyphenation supported.

 ## Installation